Ditectrev/DP-203/README.md

 ![Question 188](images/question188.jpg)

-- [ ] Box 1: A Hive metastore.
-Box 2: A Hive metastore.
+- [ ] From synapse1, create a linked service to: A Hive metastore.
+Configure pool1 to use the linked servise as: A Hive metastore.
-- [x] Box 1: Azure SOl Database.
-Box 2: A Hive metastore.
+- [x] From synapse1, create a linked service to: Azure SOl Database.
+Configure pool1 to use the linked servise as: A Hive metastore.
-- [ ] Box 1: Azure Data Lake Storage Gen2.
-Box 2: Azure SOl Database.
+- [ ] From synapse1, create a linked service to: Azure Data Lake Storage Gen2.
+Configure pool1 to use the linked servise as: Azure SOl Database.
-- [ ] Box 1: Azure Data Lake Storage Gen2.
-Box 2: Azure SOl Database.
+- [ ] From synapse1, create a linked service to: Azure Data Lake Storage Gen2.
+Configure pool1 to use the linked servise as: Azure SOl Database.

 ### You are designing a dimension table in an Azure Synapse Analytics dedicated SQL pool.
 You need to create a surrogate key for the table.
 The solution must provide the fastest query performance.
 What should you use for the surrogate key?